 It’s important to keep communication open between you and the child.
 Just because a child knows they are homosexual doesn’t mean they know everything about it.
 Your child should be comfortable coming to you or your spouse with questions.
 As close as I am to my son we still have to have clarifying statements to understand each other.
 Recently he developed an interest in becoming a nail tech.
 My opposition to it has to do with the chemicals they use in nail salons not an opposition to him doing that job.
 These conversations are important.

-Does having a homosexual child change the rules of your home?
-I can tell you that it changed a few rules in my home, the first of which was no sleepovers and the bedroom door stays open when guests visit.
+I can tell you my son's sexuality changed a few rules in my home, the first of which was no sleepovers, and the bedroom door stays open when guests visit.
 Normally the teen years are full of sleep overs, late night hang outs and so on.
 When you have a homosexual teen, sleep overs are off the table for obvious reasons.
 I promote teens going together in groups; this has always made me feel better about my son’s safety.
 He has been blessed with a great group of supportive friends and family.
 Pornography is an issue with teens gay or straight, parental controls are up to you and should be consistent.

 Finally, children should be taught that sexuality is not who we are.
 Too many people let their sexuality become their entire life or persona.
 Sexuality does not determine your entire life.
 I have stressed to my son that a personal life is a personal life.
 You don’t need a parade or a flag, just be a good person.
 I can tell you that he is a very well adjusted and outgoing.
 He doesn’t flaunt being gay and we do not treat it like a “special” condition.
 I expect just as much from him as my other sons.
 He does yard work, helps his dad with moving heavy furniture, and has chores.
 He is my son and that didn’t change.
 Love is unconditional.